vim-fuzzbox/fuzzbox.vim/README.md

 | FuzzyHighlights       | search highlight groups
 | FuzzyQuickfix         | search items in the current quickfix list
 | FuzzyMarks            | search marks, see `:h :marks` and `:h mark-motions`
+| FuzzyArglist          | search items in the argument list, see `:h arglist`
 | FuzzyTags             | search tags in tagfiles(), see `:h tags`
 | FuzzyTagsRoot         | search tags in the project/vcs root directory
 | FuzzyGitFiles         | search files in output from `git ls-files`